High-dimensional multi-trait GWAS by reverse prediction of genotypes: Background

 An alternative approach to multi-trait GWAS has been to reverse the functional relation between genotypes and traits, and fit a multivariate regression model that predicts genotypes from multiple traits simultaneously, instead of the usual approach to regress traits on genotypes.
-The first study to do this explicitly used logistic regression and showed a significant increase in power compared to univariate methods \cite{o2012multiphen}.
+The first study to do this explicitly used logistic regression and showed a significant increase in power compared to univariate methods, without being dependent on assuming normally distributed genotypes like MANOVA or CCA \cite{o2012multiphen}.
 Although the method as presented in \cite{o2012multiphen} is still only valid when the number of traits is small, extending multivariate regression methods to high-dimensional settings is straightforward.
 Thus a recent study used L2-regularized linear regression of single nucleotide polymorphisms (SNPs) on gene expression traits to identify trans-acting expression quantitative trait loci (trans-eQTLs), and showed that this approach aggregates evidence from many small trans-effects while being unaffected by strong expression correlations \cite{banerjee2020reverse}.
+In a very different application domain, regularized regression of SNP genotypes on longitudinal image phenotypes was used to identify time-dependent genetic associations with imaging phenotypes \cite{wang2012phenotype}.